Can we count on mosquitoes?

 The La science rend des contes residency has brought together three storytellers in the laboratories of the University of Montpellier since September 2025.
 This project has been developed in partnership with the network of media libraries and scientific culture as part of the UM's Science with and for Society certification.

 Francine Vidal's show offers a sensitive immersion into the world of mosquitoes.
-It is accompanied by contributions from scientists who share their daily research activities: Mathieu Sicard, professor at the Institute of Evolutionary Sciences in Montpellier (ISEM*), and Claire Loiseau from the MIVEGEC* laboratory.
+It is accompanied by contributions from scientists who share their daily research activities: Dr. Mathieu Sicard, professor at the Institute of Evolutionary Sciences in Montpellier (ISEM*), and Dr. Claire Loiseau from the MIVEGEC* laboratory.

 What is a mosquito?
 While this question may seem simple, the answers are not...
 There are a thousand and one ways to approach a mosquito, a tiny living creature that can ruin an evening, or... a whole life!
 An important element in the journey of pollen or a virus, it is also a key character in tales from Africa and even the Far North.
 In short, mosquitoes are unavoidable!
-Especially since there isn't just one, as you will hear and see in this show featuring a storyteller, a singer, and two scientists.
+Especially since there isn't just one, as you will hear and see in this show featuring a storyteller and two scientists.

 Receive a weekly summary of the UM agenda

-* By entering your e-mail address you agree to receive the weekly UM agenda summary by e-mail and you acknowledge our privacy policy.
-You can unsubscribe at any time using the unsubscribe link or by contacting us by e-mail.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.

 *ISEM – (CNRS, IRD, EPHE, CIRAD, INRAP, and University of Montpellier)